Sustaining the Quinta

 All the water used at the Quinta comes from either its two wells or a tank which collects the rain water from the roof.
 That said, for billions of years, water has been hexagonal – a six-sided crystalline matrix of water molecules often referred to as “structured microwater”.
 However, when water is exposed to pollution the molecules hold onto this new ‘traumatic’ memory and cluster into what is commonly described as “non-structured macrowater” – conglomerations of water molecules that have no symmetric shape or form.
 Even after water has been filtered and purified, it retains this memory imprint and continues to macrocluster.
 Accordingly EM® Ceramics have been introduced to improve the water at the Quinta.

-The Emerald Earth web site identifies EM® Ceramics as having the unique ability to recharge and stabilise the water molecules through what is referred to as “far infrared signals”.
+EM® Ceramics have the ability to recharge and stabilise the water molecules through what is referred to as “far infrared signals”.
 This is simply an energy that is calming and regenerative in nature.
 By removing the pollution memory from the purified water, the molecules naturally return back to the hexagonal crystal structure.

 The regular consumption of such liquid crystals has been recognised as one of the most important keys to improved health.
-According to the same web site it has been associated with rapid hydration, heightened immune function, the efficient removal of toxins, better nutrient absorption, longevity, weight loss, and overall greater health.
+They are associated with rapid hydration, heightened immune function, the efficient removal of toxins, better nutrient absorption, longevity, weight loss, and overall greater health.

 All waste water at the Quinta goes into the septic tank.
 The excess water from which is directed to a pond filled with reeds to process the waste, so allowing the water to return to the land whence it came.